sandraemry/Replicability-Preregistration/scripts/Goodingetal2009_Prereg.knit.md

 Example: Effect of sugar on brownie tastiness. -->

-`r rmarkdown::metadata$title`: Effects of increasing temperature on ochre sea star *Pisaster ochraceus* growth and feeding rate
+Preregistration for reproducing Gooding et al. 2009: Effects of increasing temperature on ochre sea star *Pisaster ochraceus* growth and feeding rate

 ## Description
 <!-- Please give a brief description of your study, including some background, the purpose of the of the study, or broad research questions.
 The description should be no longer than the length of an abstract.
 It can give some context for the proposed study, but great detail is not needed here for your preregistration.